 When a child who is living in a larger body goes shopping with her mom, she is exquisitely aware of the fact that many of the clothes she sees will not fit her or, if they do, will not look “good” on her body.

-All kids know that “not flattering” is code for “not slimming” or, if we’re really being honest, “makes you look fat.”
+You may think it’s kind to tell your daughter that an outfit not flattering.
+But all kids know that “not flattering” is code for “not slimming” or, if we’re really being honest, “makes you look fat.”

 If we want to raise children who are truly healthy, then we need to help them feel completely accepted and loved by their parents, regardless of their body size.
-When we make comments about how their bodies look in clothes, even though they may come from what we believe is a good place, we draw attention to their bodies, which does not help their self confidence.
+When we make comments about how their bodies look in clothes, even though they may come from what we believe is a good place, we draw attention to their bodies, which does not help their self-confidence.

-If you go shopping with you child, and a piece of clothing doesn’t look good to you, look at your child’s face.
+If you go shopping with your child, and a piece of clothing doesn’t look good to you, look at your child’s face.
 Look into her eyes.
 Does she feel happy?
 Does she like that t-shirt?
 Then let her enjoy it.
 Ask her what she likes about it.